Unions

 Untagged Unions

-The alternative to tagged unions are untagged unions, which are similar to C-style unions.
+The alternative to data enums are untagged unions, which are similar to C-style unions.
 They allow you to define a type that can hold one of several different variants, but without any tagging or type safety.
 This means that you need to manage which variant is currently being used manually.

 union DataBlock {